Laguna1989/SynthwaveAtomChallengeCreator/README.md

 # SynthwaveAtomChallengeCreator

 An atom is a very rough musical sketch of a track that is normally created within one hour.
-To get starting point for creating atoms as a regular practice, this small python script will create random instructions.
+To get a starting point for creating atoms as a regular practice, this small python script will create random instructions.
 The drums and chords are tailored towards synthwave.